staranto/zxcv/readme.md

 ## Terraform API Query Wrappers

 The idea behind these commands is to provide CLI-based convenience functionality to easily query TFC/TFE.
-Including the ability to pipe the results into other commands (standard Linuxy stuff).
+Including the ability to pipe the results into other commands (normal Linuxy stuff).

 The query commands follow the same pattern.
 There is a standard set of syntax that can be applied to any command.
 The list of fields that can be queried vary by command and are, unfortunately, not documented clearly by Hashicorp.
 My best advice is to look at the [API docs](https://www.terraform.io/cloud-docs/api-docs) or at the specific API Response Schema links below.
 Anything included in the JSON `attributes` object can be included as a field in the query result set.